about14sheep/kana2077/README.md

 ### Model

- - The a.i. model is trained off the kmnist dataset to detect japanese characters
+ - The a.i. model is trained off the kmnist dataset, using tensorflow and keras api, to detect japanese characters

 ### App